top of page

-Montessori Middle School
+Middle School

-For the 12 to 15-year-olds, Maria Montessori had a special environment in mind.
-Because adolescents are in a special stage of life, on the threshold of adulthood, the environment should reflect all aspects of adult life and provide opportunities, not only to pursue academic interests but also participate in real adult practical work in a social setting as close to a real society as possible.
+Because adolescents are in a special stage of life, on the threshold of adulthood, their environment should reflect all aspects of adult life and provide opportunities for both academic interests but also real-life, adult practical work, in a social setting that mimics everyday life outside the school.
 Through experiences of everyday life and its responsibilities, the adolescents will practice what it takes to become a contributing member of a wider society.
+The experiences include initiation into economics, division of labor, social-emotional relationship building, project management, and the understanding of their importance for everyday life, among other things.

-In short, the farm activities and their features are the points of departure for formal studies, but the educational syllabus goes well beyond immediate academic extensions that arise out of farm work.
+In short, the farm activities and their features are the points of departure

 The curriculum and instructional design are developed so that, within the farm environment, each student is exposed to and well versed in knowledge and skills common to pre-collegiate curricula.
 Courses of study necessary to meet these standards are available to the students if they are not accomplished through the farm’s integrated plan of study.